-- Possess psychomotor skills necessary to provide holistic nursing care and perform or assist with procedures, treatments, and medication administration. - Practice in a safe manner to provide care in emergency and non-emergency situation, implement life support procedures and perform universal precautions against contamination.
+- Possess psychomotor skills necessary to provide holistic nursing care and perform or assist with procedures, treatments, and medication administration. - Practice in a safe manner to provide care in emergent and nonemergent situations, implement life support procedures, and perform universal precautions against contamination.